 A misspelling of hold.
-Represents the ethos of saving and long-term planning, as opposed to simply spending your coin.
-Often criticized for its “hoarding” mentality, many Bitcoiners prefer a culture of savings and long-term planning.
-For some reason, HODL is often seen as an acronym of Hold On for Dear Life in the press.
+Represents the ethos of saving and long-term planning, as opposed to simply spending or selling your coins.
+Often criticized for its “hoarding” mentality, many crypto enthusiasts prefer a culture of savings and long-term planning.
+Across crypto Twitter and social media, HODL is sometimes jokingly referred to as an acronym of Hold On for Dear Life.

 Input and output

 A Bitcoin transaction typically references one or more inputs as the origin of its funds and two or more outputs.
 The output that does not point to a payee is a change output.
 Only a coinbase transaction has no input, as it creates Bitcoin from thin air.

 Another name for a blockchain.
 More generally, a ledger is a record of transactions and assets, similar to a balance sheet.
 In the Lightning Network, each participant has their own ledger, while in the Bitcoin network everyone shares the same ledger.

 The Lightning Network is a network that sits ‘on top’ of Bitcoin.
 Participants can connect to the network by depositing Bitcoin into specialized smart contracts.
 They can then make infinite transactions with each other at very low fees, without being limited by Bitcoin’s capacity constraints.

 A feature of the smart contracts used in the Lightning Network is the concept of Check-Locktime-Verify, or CLTV.
 It creates a transaction that is only redeemable after a certain amount of time has passed.

 A bug in standard Bitcoin transactions allows anybody to change the transaction ID before the transaction has been mined.
 This bug makes it difficult to chain unconfirmed transactions to each other.
 It was fixed by introducing a new transaction standard called SegWit.